 One of the most significant long term trends in the labor market in most OECD countries has been the increase in the proportion of working mothers.
 This is due both to the fact that a growing proportion of households with both parents present have become dual earner families, and as a result in the increase in the employment rate in the population of lone parent households.
 As a consequence of these changes parents have come to increasingly rely upon individuals and institutions outside of the immediate household for assistance in the child-rearing task.
-Because of this, the relationship between institutionalized child-care and child outcomes and the availability of child care and labor market participation decisions has been receiving increasing attention among researchers and policy-makers.
+Because of this, the relationship between institutionalized child-care and child outcomes and the availability and affordability of child care and labor market participation decisions has been receiving increasing attention among researchers and policy-makers.
+As entering the labour market is strongly related with the participation in the child care market, we expect women's entry decision to depend partly on the cost of child care.

 The increase in the incidence of non-parental child care has been object of study since the mid-1970s in the United States, United Kingdom, and Northern Europe, though not in Italy where it only recently has begun to receive attention.
 One reason is related to Italian employment trends.
-In Italy a much smaller proportion of married women are formally employed relative to the proportions observed in most other European countries (Boeri Del Boca Pissarides 2004)
+In Italy a much smaller proportion of married women are formally employed relative to the proportions observed in most other European countries (Boeri, Del Boca and Pissarides 2005)

 A second reason is the serious data limitations that Italian researchers face.
 The ISTAT Multiscopo survey contains a great deal of information regarding the household's use of child care but does not provide data on family income, wages, etc. The ECHP (European Community Household Panel), which has the advantage of being comparable with that collected in several other European countries, contains only a very limited amount of information on child care.
 The Bank of Italy Survey of Household Income and Wealth (SHIW), which is the most complete micro-survey on the income and wealth of Italian households, does not collect information on child care on a regular basis.
-In order to overcome these limits, we combine two datasets (ISTAT Multiscopo and SHIW 1998), by imputing the income variables of individuals taken from the SHIW to identical individuals from the Multiscopo survey using a statistical matching method (described in Del Boca, Locatelli, Vuri 2004).
+In order to overcome these limits, we combine two datasets (ISTAT Multiscopo and SHIW 1998), by imputing the income variables of individuals taken from the SHIW to identical individuals from the Multiscopo survey using a statistical matching method (Del Boca, Locatelli, Vuri 2005).